Crochet short courses for Beginners and Improvers

 - As well as follow written instructions and crochet charts.

-“The best part was my growing confidence at pattern reading so I can go away and try new patterns myself!”
+“The best part was my growing confidence in pattern reading so I can go away and try new patterns myself!”

 How to Knit short courses